aidanboyne/COMPASS/README.md

 # COMPASS Walkthrough

-### Login to Hoffman
-1. MobaXTerm:
- - login: ---
- - PW: ---
- - qrsh (takes you to compute node)
- 	- Note that for any compute intensive tasks (inlucing all of what is shown below) you need to specify a larger memory and longer runtime than default.
-For example `qrsh -l h_rt=4:00:00,h_data=16G` gives 4 hours of runtime and 16GB RAM, which should be sufficient.
-2. WinSCP
- - Login to host: hoffman2.idre.ucla.edu
- - Use same username and password, save login details
- - Allows you to navigate files graphically.

 ### Paths to change
 - In COMPASS_install_required_programs.sh: change SCRIPTS="/path/to/scripts/" to directory with the config.yml file ,process_reads_and_align.sh, and other COMPASS.sh bash files.
 For example, I changed my path to /u/project/guillom/kevinh97/aidanb/kr_compass